mberrisford/as-a11yspecialist/src/pages/posts/30-years-in-a11y.md

 In the past decade, my focus has shifted to corporate-level web accessibility, where I now spend my time testing, training, and coaching development teams on creating inclusive digital experiences.

-It's been an incredibly fulfilling journey so far — filled with challenges, learning, and growth.
+It's been an incredibly fulfilling journey so far, filled with challenges, learning and growth.
 And along the way, I've met some truly extraordinary people and I'm grateful for all the experiences and people that have shaped this path.